dwr-psandhu/azure_dms_batch/README.md

 unique to your accounts.
 These are used when constructing connection strings for the Batch and Storage client objects.
 You can find these as explained here https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal#view-batch-account-properties

-Create a file with the following structure and replace the <> brackets and the text within them with the appropriate values
+Create a file with the following structure and replace the <> brackets and the text within them with the appropriate values.
+See [this code](dmsbatch/commands.py#L17) for more details

 ```
 [DEFAULT]